Matthew Weiniger KC

 Education and qualifications

-As the firm’s global co-head of international arbitration, Matthew specialises in international arbitrations, public international law, and trade law.
+Matthew specialises in international arbitration and public international law.
 He also advises on non-contentious matters involving the protection of investments under public international law.
 He has particular expertise in investment treaty arbitrations.
 Matthew regularly represents parties in proceedings before the English Commercial Court whereby arbitral awards are challenged under the applicable provisions of the English Arbitration Act 1996.

 Matthew co-heads the team writing Arbitration Links, the firm’s arbitration blog with insights, updates and news from the firm’s arbitration experts.

 Matthew has led on many significant arbitrations.
 Those that can be disclosed include:

 - representing the Islamic Republic of Pakistan on the annulment of a US$6 billion ICSID award rendered in favour of Tethyan Copper Company Limited, an Australian joint venture vehicle of Antofagasta PLC.
 The dispute arose out of a mining concession.